elisa-aleman/useful_methods/README.md

 # Useful Methods
-Useful methods I like to import to save time
+Useful methods I like to import to save time.
+I stopped using a lot of them when I started using pandas, but the ProjectPaths.py I use frequently.

 ## Special printing methods